SyedWasifAbbas5/production-kubernetes-platform/README.md

 # Production Kubernetes Platform

-A production-style Kubernetes deployment platform built with Docker, Kubernetes, NGINX Ingress, Metrics Server, and Horizontal Pod Autoscaling.
+A production-style Kubernetes deployment platform built with Docker, Kubernetes, NGINX Ingress, Metrics Server and Horizontal Pod Autoscaling.

-This project demonstrates how to containerize, deploy, expose, monitor, and automatically scale a Flask application on Kubernetes.
+This project demonstrates how to containerize, deploy, expose, monitor and automatically scale a Flask application on Kubernetes.

 ## Architecture